 The engineered caps will be monitored after completion to ensure that they continue to form an effective and permanent barrier to the PCBs.

 Staging for the capping/covering operations took place at a location near the De Pere - Rockland border for the first three years.
-The Green Bay Processing Facility site and other sites may be utilized to support the capping and sand covering as the project moves downstream.
-The capping material (sand, gravel and quarry stone) is trucked to the staging areas from several area material suppliers.
+Since 2013, the staging area has been located at 2661 S. Broadway.
+The Processing Facility site and other sites may be utilized to support the capping and sand covering as the project continues to move downstream.
+The capping material (sand, gravel and quarry stone) is trucked to the staging areas from several area suppliers.

-Sand from the staging areas is piped to the spreading barge (see below) where it is poured into a hopper that conveys material to the spreader.
-The spreader is located on the bow of the spreader barge nd distributes the moist granular capping material in a uniform pattern.
+Sand from the staging areas is piped to the spreading barge (see below) where it is poured into a hopper, mixed with water and piped to the spreader.
+The spreader is located on the bow of the spreader barge and distributes the moist granular capping material in a uniform pattern.
 Individual particles hit the water surface and fall through the water column at a reduced velocity, compared to direct discharge of slurry material, minimizing the potential for displacement of the underlying contaminated sediment.

 After the engineered caps are in place, samples are collected, and the elevation of the river bottom is surveyed, to confirm that the layers of the caps are placed as required.